jeremiah-c-leary/hdl-component-manager/docs/source/theory_of_operation/installing.rst

 HCM will perform all these steps.

 ..
-NOTE:: Committing the install is left to the user.
+NOTE:: Committing the install is the responsibility of the user.